Subs score late to give Austria 3-1 win over North Macedonia

 It was Austria’s first win at a major soccer tournament in 31 years and its first ever at the European Championship.

 Austria captain David Alaba set up the winning goal for Gregoritsch, curling in a perfect cross in the 78th minute.
-Arnautović calmly scored the final goal after rounding the goalkeeper with a minute to go.
+Arnautović then collected backheel flick from Konrad Leimer before calmly rounding goalkeeper Stole Dimitrievski and scoring the final goal with a minute to go.

-Both forwards rejuvenated the team after they were sent in to play in the the 59th minute.
+Both forwards came on in the 59th minute with the score even at 1-1.

 Austria is playing at the European Championship for the third time, but it’s the first victory they have managed to secure — including when playing as co-host at Euro 2008.

+The country’s last win at a major tournament dates back to the 1990 World Cup in Italy when the Austrians beat the United States 2-1.

 Austria defender Stefan Lainer scored the first goal in the 18th minute, and then grabbed a white shirt from the bench to deliver a message to Christian Eriksen, the Denmark midfielder who collapsed on the field on Saturday in Copenhagen.
+Gregoritsch did the same thing after his goal.

 “Eriksen, stay strong,” the message read.